ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 Interfeces are a crucial part of Go language.
 If you want to learn more about them, I suggest to read [Effective Go](https://golang.org/doc/effective_go.html#interfaces) and [Russ Cox article](https://research.swtch.com/interfaces).

-## Concurrent Blinky - revisited
+## Concurrent Blinky -- revisited

 When you read the code of previous examples you probably noticed a counterintuitive way to turn the LED on or off.
 The *Set* method was used to turn the LED off and the *Clear* method was used to turn the LED on.
-This is due to driving LEDs in open-drain configuration.
+This is due to driving the LEDs in open-drain configuration.
 What we can do to make the code less confusing?
 Let's define the *LED* type with *On* and *Off* methods:

 ```go
 type LED struct {